cypress-io/cypress-documentation/content/api/commands/intercept.md

 #### Modifying an outgoing request

-You can use the route callback to modify the request before it is sent.
+You can use the request handler callback to modify the request before it is sent.

 ```js
 cy.intercept('POST', '/login', (req) => {